tcartwright/tcdbtools/README.md

 * [New-DBScripterObject](/docs/New-DBScripterObject.md) : Creates a database scripting object that can be modified and used by Invoke-DBScriptObjects.
 * [New-DBSMOServer](/docs/New-DBSqlCmdArguments.md) : Returns a type of [Microsoft.SqlServer.Management.Common.ServerConnection] used for SMO connections.
 * [New-DBSqlCmdArguments](/docs/New-DBSqlCmdArguments.md) : Creates a custom PSObject, that can be splatted to Invoke-SqlCmd or any other command that takes similar arguments.
-* Get-AllUserDatabases : If the first value in $Databases is "ALL_USER_DATABASES" then a list of all user databases is returned.
+* <span style="color:MediumAquaMarine">Get-AllUserDatabases</span> : If the first value in $Databases is "ALL_USER_DATABASES" then a list of all user databases is returned.
 Else the original list of databases is passed back.
-* Test-DBSqlConnection : Tests connectivity to a sql server using a very lightweight query.
+* <span style="color:MediumAquaMarine">Test-DBSqlConnection</span> : Tests connectivity to a sql server using a very lightweight query.

 ### Credentials